QCaudron/fieldday/_sources/index.md

 ## Let us know

 Whether you'd just attending, or would like to help out, we'd love to know what you're looking for.
-Please [fill out this very short survey](https://docs.google.com/forms/d/e/1FAIpQLSfEryvQJh8ALbX9AqE9-uXQiCOKJ9_C5kabrBPTYQ0zk262Vg/viewform?usp=sf_link) so we can estimate numbers and interest !
+Please [fill out this very short survey](https://docs.google.com/forms/d/e/1FAIpQLSfEryvQJh8ALbX9AqE9-uXQiCOKJ9_C5kabrBPTYQ0zk262Vg/viewform?usp=sf_link) so we can estimate numbers and interest!